...

 When one spouse needs to leave the marital home, it is advisable to reach an agreement with the other spouse, preferably after filing for divorce.
 This allows the attorneys involved to formalize the agreement into a court order, which is enforceable by contempt.
 Violating such an order can lead to legal consequences, including fines and attorney’s fees.
 Having a court-approved agreement can help maintain civility during the divorce process.

-The attorneys at the Law Office of Bryan Fagan, PLLC specialize in family law and divorce cases across southeastern Texas.
-We encourage you to reach out to our office to explore how our legal expertise and courtroom experience can provide valuable support during this challenging period in your and your family’s lives.
+At the Law Office of Bryan Fagan, PLLC, our attorneys focus on family law and divorce cases across southeastern Texas.
+We encourage you to contact our office to discover how our legal expertise and courtroom experience can assist you during this difficult time for you and your family.

 4. Do I have to move out of the marital home during a divorce in Spring, Texas?